Building guidance for Queensland homes - improving how we prepare for, respond to and recover from disasters

-Floods are a part of life for many Queenslanders.
-Investing in resilient measures at home can significantly reduce the effort, cost and time to recover from natural disasters.
-It not only reduces the physical and financial costs, but the social and emotional impacts as well.
+Cyclones, floods and storm tide are a part of life for many Queenslanders, and investing in resilient measures at home can significantly reduce the effort, cost and time to recover from cyclones and other natural disasters.
+It not only reduces the physical and financial cost, but also the social and emotional impacts of disasters.

-- resilient design and construction options for new and existing homes
+- resilient design and construction tips for new and existing homes in cyclone prone areas

 Interactive: Flood resilient home features